-- The DCU has the villain Eclipso.
-At first, a villain who only came out of his host's body during an eclipse, he has far surpassed that.
+- The DCU has the villain Eclipso who is the reason that eclipses happened alarmingly often in the series, especially early on.
+At first, Eclipso is a villain who only came out of his host's body during an eclipse, he has far surpassed that.
 And back in those days, the host quite sensibly tried to avoid being around when there was any kind of eclipse.
 You'd think that with an almanac and a modest travel budget, that wouldn't be hard, but he seemed to be really bad at it.

-- When Tintin and friends are due to be executed by Incas, he requests they do it on a certain day: the day of an eclipse, when he appeals to the sun to spare them.
-It convinces the Incas, though they actually tracked these things and would have known of it in advance.
-They're not as "savage" as Hergé thought.
+- When Tintin and friends are due to be executed by the Inca, he requests they do it on a certain day: the day of an eclipse, when he appeals to the sun to spare them.
+It convinces the Inca.

 - Leetah in ElfQuest has a phobia of eclipses - and it later turns out that her long-time suitor Rayek was born during an eclipse, which might explain why they've always had such a troubled relationship.
 Interestingly enough, the eclipse that surrounded Rayek's birth was considered a good omen by the elves, who had been experiencing a years-long drought and were glad of the brief respite from the sun's heat.
 The interpretation was that Rayek would grow up to become a tribal protector, interposing himself between them and danger the way the moon interposed itself between the village and the harsh sun.